gvwilson/sensibleadventures/cloudherd/new.md

 one tinker or trader had needed to be lifted out of a difficult spot after running into a bear or being set upon by trolls.
-Coils of hemp rope with spider-silk cores hung ready in the long shed next to the cloud pen, and everyone kept an extra goatskin cap somewhere handy, just in case.
+Coils of hemp rope with spider-silk cores hung ready in the long shed next to the cloud pen, and everyone kept an extra goofskin cap somewhere handy, just in case.

 "You look ridiculous," Sensy told Rash flatly as he came down the